25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-An experiment asked people to wear an embarrassing Barry Manilow T-shirt.
 The T-shirt wearers predicted that about half the people who saw them would notice the T-shirt.
 But in reality, only about a quarter did.

 References